Chapter 7: Course Applicability

 Course Articulation, Graduation Requirements,and Transferability

-to each of these areas.
-Courses considered for inclusion in one of the
+Courses considered for inclusion in one of the General Education

-pre-collegiate level.
-This would include courses in foreign language,
+would include courses in foreign language, English, ESL and

 A: Communication and Analytical Thinking

-Courses in language and rationality are those which develop for the student the principles and applications of language toward logical though, clear and precise expression and critical evaluation of com- munication in whatever symbol system the student uses.
-Courses fulfilling the communication and analytical thinking re- quirement include oral communication, mathematics, logic, statistics, computer languages and programming, and related disciplines.
+Courses in language and rationality are those which develop for the student the principles and applications of language toward logical thought, clear and precise expression and critical evaluation of communication in whatever symbol system the student uses.
+Courses fulfilling the communication and analytical thinking requirement include oral communication, mathematics, logic, statistics, computer languages and programming, and related disciplines.

 B: Written Composition